-In the absence of insurance and credit markets, the effect of adverse environmental shocks on rural firms is ambiguous because they shift both demand and supply curves.
-Demand for food staples may increase if households have low agricultural production, yet supply may also be constrained if the shock disrupts supply chains.
-I use spatial and temporal variation in the 2016-2017 drought in Kenya to characterize the effect of drought-induced food insecurity on local firm outcomes.
-Firms in areas directly affected by drought have lower sales, profits, and hire fewer workers than firms in non-drought areas.
-Economic theory predicts that poor economic performance should lead to higher rates of firm exit.
-Yet, results show that the number of firms is a result of both new entry and retention - households are more likely form new businesses as a coping strategy following shocks and existing firms are more likely to hold onto their businesses as the opportunity cost of labor decreases.
+In the absence of insurance and credit markets, the effect of adverse environmental shocks on rural firms is ambiguous because they can shift both demand and supply curves.
+I use spatial and temporal variation in the 2016-2017 drought in Kenya to characterize the direct and indirect effects of drought-induced food insecurity on local firm outcomes.
+Firms in areas directly affected by drought have lower sales, profits, and hire fewer workers than firms in nondrought areas.
+In many cases, poor economic performance is expected to lead to higher rates of firm exit.
+Yet, results show that the number of firms increases in drought areas compared to non-drought areas.
+The higher number of firms is a result of both new entry and retention - households are more likely form new businesses as a coping strategy following shocks and existing firms are more likely to hold onto their businesses as the opportunity cost of labor decreases.
 Subsector analysis reveals substantial heterogeneity.
 Firms selling higher-value food products (meat/fish and fruits/vegetables) experience greater declines than staple grain sellers in markets directly affected by drought.
 This is consistent with consumers in drought regions decreasing consumption of non-necessity food items.

-^{}Postdoctoral Scholar, Development Innovation Lab at University of Chicago.
+\Postdoctoral Scholar, Development Innovation Lab at University of Chicago.
 Email: jrudder@uchicago.edu.
-I thank Travis Lybbert, Brian Dillon, Arman Rezaee, Rachael Goodhue, Laura Meinzen-Dick, and seminar participants at the IPA's SME Program 11th Working Group Meeting, Development Day at the University of Notre Dame, and the 2020 APPAM Annual Meeting for helpful feedback and suggestions.
-I thank David McKenzie for sharing data.
+I thank Travis Lybbert, Brian Dillon, Arman Rezaee, Rachael Goodhue, Laura Meinzen-Dick, Shotaro Nakamura, Caitlin Kieran, Jack Marshall and seminar participants at the 2020 APPAM Annual Meeting for helpful feedback and suggestions.
+I thank David McKenzie for sharing additional data.